fluxtah/ask/README.md

 Function parameters can be annotated with the `@FunParam` annotation to provide a description of the parameter.

-This function will be used to generate the JSON template when creating the assistant with the openai API.
+Functions annotated with `@Fun` will be used to generate the JSON template when creating the assistant with the openai API.

 example:-